William the Lion: Death and legacy

 19th-century depiction of William the Lion.

 William died on 4 December 1214 and was succeeded by his son Alexander.

-Despite continued dependence on English goodwill, William's reign showed much achievement.
+Despite dependence on English goodwill, William's reign showed much achievement.
 He threw himself into government with energy and diligently followed the lines laid down by his grandfather, David I. Anglo-French settlements and feudalization were extended, new burghs were founded (for example Perth in 1210), criminal law was clarified, the responsibilities of justices and sheriffs were widened, and trade grew.
 Traditionally, William is credited with founding Arbroath Abbey, the site of the later Declaration of Arbroath.
 The Bishopric of Argyll was established (c.
 1192) in the same year as papal confirmation of the Scottish church by Pope Celestine III.

 William was not known as "the Lion" during his lifetime, and the title did not relate to his tenacious character or his military prowess.
 It was attached to him because of his flag or standard, a red lion rampant with a forked tail (queue fourchée) on a yellow background.
-This (with the substitution of a "double tressure fleury counter-fleury" border instead of an orle) went on to become the Royal Banner of Scotland, still used today but quartered with those of England and of Ireland.
+This (with the substitution of a "double tressure fleury counter-fleury" border instead of an orle) went on to become the Royal Banner of Scotland, still used today and quartered with those of England and of Ireland.
 It became attached to him because the Scottish chronicler John of Fordun called him the "Lion of Justice".